jdmcgrath/AoC-2023/README.md

 ## What's Cooking? 🍳

 We're diving into the whimsical world of coding puzzles with Advent of Code 2023.
-I'm rolling up my sleeves and diving into these puzzles with our good old friend, GoLang, and maybe a bit of Lambda magic.
+I'm rolling up my sleeves and diving into these puzzles with our good old friend, GoLang.
 Expect some neat tricks and possibly a few facepalms. 🤦‍♂️💻

 ## Repo Deets 🗂